HuakunTech/Tulyn/docs/src/content/docs/guides/get-started.md

 ## Supported Platforms

 Jarvis is designed to be cross-platform.
 It will work on Windows, macOS, and Linux.
-However, community maintained plugins may not work on all platforms.
-Some features may also be platform-specific.

-At the time of writing, Jarvis only supports macOS.
-Windows and Linux support will soon be added.
-(I still need to work on some platform-specific APIs).
+At the time of writing, Jarvis is still under early development.
+Only macOS is fully supported.
+Linux is partially working.
+Some stack overflow bug prevents Windows build from running.
+I will try to get it working ASAP.

 ## Extensions